Burlington Gardens: 7 Burlington Gardens

 7 Burlington Gardens is on the north side of the street and was built in 1721–23 to designs by the Italian architect Giacomo Leoni.
 It was first occupied by the Duke of Queensberry, and the poet John Gay also lived there.
 It was originally known as Queensberry House, but became Uxbridge House after the Earl of Uxbridge bought it in 1785.
 From 1785–89, it was extended by the architects John Vardy the Younger and Joseph Bonomi the Elder for Lord Uxbridge.
 It later became home to the Marquess of Anglesey, the Bank of England and the Royal Bank of Scotland.
-It is now an Abercrombie & Fitch store, the first in Europe.
+It was an Abercrombie & Fitch store, the first in Europe.